- The Maine Windjammer Association includes 8 traditional Maine tall ships, ranging

 - Request a set of brochures or contact the Maine Windjammer Association

-- Windjammer sailing vacations are affordable: overnight to ten-day cruises range
+- Windjammer sailing vacations are affordable: three- to eleven-day cruises range

 - It's a vacation experience unlike any you've probably had.